kevincastejon/react-skills/README.md

 - barsHeight [number] *optional* default 30 - The SkillBar component height.
 - labelsWidth [number] *optional* default 100 - The SkillBar component label width.
 - spacing [number] *optional* default 15 - The spacing between each SkillBar row.
+- customLabels [function] *optional* default null - User defined function that takes a skill parameter and returns a React component to display instead of the default labels.

 ### SkillBar